department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ### Section 306 death pension yearly income limits

 We use the income limits below to determine your eligibility for protected Section 306 death pension rates.
+To qualify for protected rates, your yearly income for 2018 must be at or below the limit.

 All income limits are in U.S. $
 | Survivor status | 2018 yearly income limit |